-Here is a list of the foods to avoid if you are following the Budwig Diet.
-The information has been taken from our Budwig Diet guide which you can download here.
+Here is a list of the foods to avoid.
+The information has been taken from our Budwig guide which you can download here.

-It is important that you are familiar with the kinds of foods that you should be eating and which foods to avoid when doing the Budwig diet.
+It is important that you are familiar with the kinds of foods that you should be eating and which foods to avoid when on the Budwig Protocol.
 Eating the foods below could set you back and hinder your progress.

 NO Pork